Saric-Group/archaea_chromosome_seg/README.md

 2) **lda_segregation_patchy.py**

-This script performs LDA analysis on the coordinates of the two polymers and returns error fraction f.
+This script performs LDA analysis on the coordinates of the two polymers and returns the LDA error fraction $f$.
-The segregation efficiency can be obtaind as s=1-2*f, as detailed in the Methods (see Supporting Information).
+The segregation efficiency can be obtaind as $s=1-2f$, as detailed in the Methods (see Supporting Information).
 It returns:

 - lda_frac_errors_vs_time.dat: Error fraction f vs time